Andrew Pepper

 Commissioned by the Guggenheim Museum, New York, in connection with Deana Lawson’s Centropy solo exhibition.

-This piece explores how artists began developing work using holography in the late 1970s and early 1980s, and includes recent work by an international group of artists.
+The piece explores how artists began developing work using holography in the late 1970s and early 1980s, and includes recent work by an international group of artists.

 Holography